 Whether you’ve used methadone as a painkiller or a way to manage a harder addiction, coming down from it can be challenging at best.
-If you’re ready to take your life back from a methadone addiction but don’t know where to start, get in touch with an addiction specialist who can help you today.
+If you’re ready to take your life back from a methadone addiction but don’t know where to start, get in touch with a treatment provider who can help you today.

 Get help today